Rock Dog: Box office

 Rock Dog grossed $9.4 million in the United States and $13.7 million in other territories for a worldwide total of $24.1 million, with a production budget of $60 million.
 In the United States, Rock Dog was released alongside Collide and Get Out, and was expected to gross $6–7 million from 2,077 theaters in its opening weekend.
 It ended up grossing $3.7 million, finishing 11th at the box office and marking one of the Worst-ever debuts for a film playing in over 2,000 theaters.

 The film had a poor opening weekend in China, eventually earning $5.8 million.
 It was suggested that the largest Chinese theater chain, Wanda Cinema Line, attempted to limit the number of screens the film would be shown on.
-The film was shown only on seven of Wanda's screens—0.3 percent of all its screens in China.
+The film was shown only on seven of Wanda's screens, about 0.3 percent of all its screens in China.
 Huayi Bros., the film's production company and an owner of a competing theater chain, poached Wanda's executive Jerry Ye a few months before the film's release and made him CEO of its film division.

 Critical response

 On review aggregator website Rotten Tomatoes, the film has an approval rating of 47% based on 55 reviews, with an average rating of 5.30/10.
-The site's critical consensus reads: "Rock Dog is amiable enough, but its second-tier animation and uninspired story add up to a movie whose meager charms are likely to escape all but the youngest and least demanding viewers."
+The site's critical consensus reads: "Rock Dog is amiable enough, but its second-tier animation and uninspired story add up to a movie whose meager charms are likely to escape all but the youngest and least demanding viewers".
 On Metacritic, which assigns a weighted average to reviews, the film has a score 48 out of 100, based on 16 critics, indicating "mixed or average reviews".
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

 Many critics have compared the success of animated films like Kung Fu Panda, Zootopia and Sing with the failure of Rock Dog.
-Staff of The Hollywood Reporter wrote, "Despite his rockier aspirations, Bodi, like his underachieving vehicle, was born to be mild."
-Katie Wash of LA Times compared it to Po the Panda, saying "“Rock Dog” is a perfectly fine and inoffensive afternoon at the movie theater, with a few great tunes, classics and original."
+While The Hollywood Reporter considered the film an "underachieving vehicle" and the character of Bodi as "mild", Katie Wash of the Los Angeles Times called it a "perfectly fine" and "inoffensive" and compared Bodi to Po from Kung Fu Panda.